polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 // Single line comment.
 ```

+You _cannot_ put comments on lines containing nodes however.

 ## Lambda expressions

 To understand Hyperlambda, and how to efficiently create your own Hyperlambda, you'll have to understand